 If you’re thinking of letting your home you’ll know that the process can be complex and time consuming.

-We’ve teamed up with Upad, the UK’s largest online letting agent, to run down what you need to know, and what you’ll need to have in place to help you find the right tenant.
+We’ve created our landlord guide below to run down what you need to know, and what you’ll need to have in place to help you find the right tenant.

 For tenants, finding a rental property online is now by far the most common way to search for somewhere to live.
 Research from Rightmove has shown that as many as 92% of tenants search for a property in this way.
 Rightmove and Zoopla are the two biggest players in this space with Rightmove in particular holding 77% of the market.
 Using a letting agent who will advertise your property on these sites will be crucial to ensure you receive the online exposure you need to find the right tenant for your property.
 Some properties have been known to be rented within 48 hours of being posted on these sites.